traderres/webClass/learnAngular/lessons/lesson26g_aggrid_server_rememberColumnSettings.md

 3. User returns to the server-side grid<br>
 4. The grid column widths are what they were before (which sucks!!)<br>
 <br>
-Solution:  Have the grid remember column widths and visible columns in the database (so the grid remembers this).
-The grid will not remember filtering or sorting.<br>
+Solution:  Have the grid remember column widths and visible columns in the database (so the grid remembers this).<br>
+NOTE: The grid will not remember filtering or sorting.<br>